alphabetworkers/alphabetworkersunion.org/frontend/content/principles/rules.en.md

 Article 7, Section 3 states: Members in good standing who resign or otherwise leave employment may be allowed to participate in AWU activities as decided by the AWU.
 Such individuals are not required to pay dues and are not entitled to vote.

 Article 11, Section 5 contains special rules regarding vacancies in the Executive Council, which this rule does not override.

+## Rule 5: Executive Council Election Cadence
+Executive Council members elected before 2022 serve 1 year terms.
+In 2022 the newly elected Executive and Financial Chairs serve 1 year terms.

+### Relevant Articles
+Article 11, Section 3 (b) allows the rules to specify the term of Executive Council members.

+## Rule 6: Active Workplace Unit Requirements
+Active Workplace Units must have:
+ - either a stewarding structure or an organizing committee,
+ - quarterly (or more frequent) contact with members via e.g. meetings or 1:1s,
+ - at least five (5) members, and
+ - regular attendance of the Organizing Committee by a representative.

+An Inactive Workplace Unit is a workplace unit that does not meet all of the above criteria.
+Inactive Workplace Units may be dissolved as described by Article 13, Section 4.

+### Relevant Articles
+Article 13, Section 4 allows the rules to define requirements for Workplace Units to be active.

+## Rule 7: Assembly Delegate Requirements

+The constant of proportionality as described in Article 8 Section 3 (c) must be approved by the Executive Council prior to publication.

+### Relevant Articles
+Article 8, Section 3 (d) delegates to the rules the ability to impose additional requirements on the constant of proportionality.

+## Rule 8: Communications Chair Press Policy

+It is the Communications Chair’s responsibility to represent AWU-CWA members in all communication.
+This rule exists to promote the representation of a diverse set of AWU-CWA members in the media and avoid the appearance that the Communications Chair is the voice of AWU-CWA.

+1. The Communications Chair cannot be a spokesperson.
+If a spokesperson is elected Communications Chair, they cease to be a spokesperson for as long as they occupy that position.
+They may resume being a spokesperson, after their tenure as Communications Chair, if they so choose.
+2. The Communications Chair may speak “on background” with members of the press to supplement information provided by spokespeople, but must not permit the press to name or quote them.

+## Rule 9: Policy for media created by AWU members about organizing

+### Overview

+This rule applies to original content that union members create that is about AWU-CWA and organizing at Alphabet, referred to herein as “AWU-CWA-related media”.
+This includes, but is not limited to, the following content formats: videos, podcasts, blogs, articles, and books.

+In this, rule, “we” refers to the Communications Committee and “you” refers to the author and any other member responsible for the publication of the media.

+This policy is not intended to stifle members’ creativity or to tell members not to talk about AWU-CWA.
+It is intended to make it clear to members how the Communications Committee can support your efforts and when AWU-CWA branding can be used.

+If you are creating AWU-CWA-related media that will be shared or published online or in print via websites and social media, you can choose one of two approaches: AWU-CWA branded/supported or not AWU-CWA branded or supported.
+Whichever approach you choose, you must abide by the [Code of Conduct](https://alphabetworkersunion.org/principles/code-of-conduct/), and you must notify the Communications Committee 2 weeks in advance of the media’s publication date (or best effort) with a summary of the content, so that we can prepare any related social media, talking points, memes, etc.

+### AWU-CWA branded and supported

+This approach allows you to use AWU-CWA branding prominently in your content, including using AWU-CWA in the title and using our logo and union colors.

+If you need help developing your content, the Communications Committee and the Worker Agency are available to help draft and review content.

+We will help you promote your content across AWU-CWA channels, including social media, discord, groups.io, and Alphabet Soup.

+Because this content will use AWU-CWA branding, it will be seen as “coming from or speaking on behalf of AWU-CWA” and therefore publication cannot proceed until the Communications Committee has reviewed and approved the final version.

+### Non-AWU-CWA branded or supported

+This approach doesn’t allow you to use AWU-CWA branding, but you can still talk about AWU-CWA and its members according to our [Code of Conduct](https://alphabetworkersunion.org/principles/code-of-conduct/).

+The Communications Committee and the Workers Agency will not help you draft your content, but the Communications Committee is available to review content, upon request.
+There is no guarantee that a member of the Communications Committee will be available to review the content because AWU-CWA-branded union communications will be prioritized.

+Depending on the topic—for example, supports our organizing goals or is a topic of interest for our members, we might choose to promote the published content on AWU-CWA channels, including social media, discord, and Alphabet Soup.

+Because this AWU-CWA-related media doesn’t use AWU-CWA branding, the Communications Committee doesn’t need to review and approve the final version, but we still require that you notify the Communications Committee 2 weeks in advance of the media’s publication date (or best effort) with a summary of the content, so that we can prepare any related social media, talking points, memes, etc.

+### Exception for this policy

+Because Executive Council members are seen as speaking on behalf of our union, any AWU-CWA-related media that they create during their tenure on the EC must be reviewed and approved by the Communications Committee and must use the AWU-CWA branded/supported approach.